-Endwalls for outlet pipes shall be placed on a prepared surface that has been compacted to comply with Section 303.04.
-The Contractor shall make necessary repairs at the Contractor's expense if settlement of the outlet pipe or endwall occurs.
+End walls for outlet pipes shall be placed on a prepared surface that has been compacted to meet the requirements of Section 303.04.
+If settlement of the end wall occurs, the Contractor shall make necessary repairs at his expense.